operator-framework/java-operator-sdk/README.md

 #### Features
 * Framework for handling Kubernetes API events
-* Registering Custom Resource watches
+* Automatic registration of Custom Resource watches
 * Retry action on failure
-* Smart event scheduling (only handle latest event for the same resource)
+* Smart event scheduling (only handle the latest event for the same resource)

 Check out this [blog post](https://blog.container-solutions.com/a-deep-dive-into-the-java-operator-sdk) about the non-trivial yet common problems needed to be solved for every operator.